Dvd-Znf/Matrix-Multiplication-Project/README.md

 Trace - show the trace of a matrix
 Multiplication - multiply a matrix by an integer or by another matrix
 ## Known issues:
-Bug in matrix multiplication
+Bug in rectangular matrix multiplication
 ## To be added:
 Add software versioning
 Add signal interupt handling
 Verbose mode/switch
 Non-interactive mode, which should be compatible with the Unix pipeline
-Fixing bugs mentioned above
 ## How to install
 ### Dependecies:
 - readline (library probably already included, if you use bash)